 Being on the road is no excuse for not training.
 Often tournaments have training facilities, but if they don’t, it is important to be prepared.
 Travel with tennis training equipment and set up a portable gymnasium from a hotel room or even a local park or beach.

 Resistance Bands are the perfect travel companion – not only are they light and compact, but they are a versatile piece of equipment.

-If your trainer is not travelling with you, get them to design a program to follow.
-Players often work hard during training blocks, but make the mistake of not doing the same during tournaments or when travelling.
+If your tennis trainer is not traveling with you, get them to design a program to follow.
+Players often work hard during training blocks, but make the mistake of not doing the same during tournaments or when traveling.

 Maintaining strength and conditioning is important for any player, so it is vital to always dedicate time to it.
 Communication is key too, so keep in regular contact with your trainer and share insights into how your body is feeling in case adjustments need to be made to the program.